shirinyamani/transformer-network/README.md

 # 2. Inner Product

 ## Accounting for word context
-Now that we understand the concept of word to vector and the intuition beyond it, let's move forward and generalize same concept to a sequence of words!
+Now that we understand the concept of **word2vec** and the intuition beyond it, let's move forward and generalize same concept to a sequence of words!

 So based on our current knowledge, in order to get the words ready for further mathematical analysis and modeling, we map each word to a vector of d-dimensional!

 <img src="./img/v2wdiagram.png">

 ## But... 😏😐
-As you probably notice, this way of mapping each word to a single vector is pretty restrictive!
-Because, if you look at dictionary, word in different context has different meanings!
+As you probably notice, this way of mapping each word to a single vector is pretty restrictive 😐! **Ya ask why?**
+Imagine you have a dictionary book 📖, then you head to look for word "bat" meaning!
+How many different meaning does it have?
+Doesn't it rely on the concept that the word is being used?
+Look at the picture below to better understand this!

 <img src="./img/bat.png">